Buffer Overflow – “Data Gone Wild” – CS0

 Risk: How Can It Happen?

 Writing outside the bounds of a block of allocated memory can corrupt data, crash the program, or cause the execution of malicious code.
-C++ is particularly vulnerable to buffer overflow.
+Python, like Java, makes an effort to avoid buffer overflow by checking the bounds of a buffer (like an array) and preventing any access beyond those bounds.
+No language is perfect, though, so it is essential for all programmers to understand the concepts described below.

 Example in Code:

-Though Python allows various ways to create and manipulate arrays, if you use arrays of a predetermined size you may encounter a buffer overflow.
+Though Python allows various ways to create and manipulate arrays, if you use arrays of a predetermined size you may cause the program to throw an IndexError to avoid a buffer overflow.

-In the code above, buffer has 10 elements but the loop attempts to writes through 15 elements, which results in a buffer overflow.
+In the code above, buffer has 10 elements but the loop attempts to writes through 15 elements, which results in an error.

 Code Responsibly– How Can I Avoid Buffer Overflow?